gu-lseg/intro-to-programming/source/introduction.rst

 Introduction
 ************

-Like most things worth learning programming takes time.

-You don't expect to learn a foreign language or a musical instrument in a weekend.
-Master musicians state they are always learning.
-With programming it is the same.
+Learning to programm takes practice.

+It requires application and is very rewarding and creative.

 The purpose of this course it to give you just enough programming vocabulary to get a taste of what it is.

-You will find that whilst it requires application it is a very rewarding activity.

-Although we use Python, the concepts are the same in most other languages.
+We use Python, but the concepts are the same in most other languages.
-Indeed any second language is easy to learn after the first.
+Learning a second programming language is far easier.

-The differences between any programming language is very litle compared to the differences between human languages.

 Python